 Appointment in Samarra

-“Appointment in Samarra” is a literacy allusion to the last inescapable appointment with destiny.
+“Appointment in Samarra” is a literary allusion to the last inescapable appointment with destiny.
 It derives from Middle Eastern folk tales, translated and made popular in English literature by Somerset Maugham with his play Sheppey (1933).

-A short story by Somerset Maugham
+This is an extract of the short story by Somerset Maugham

-“There was a merchant in Baghdad who sent his servant to market to buy provisions, and in a little while, the servant came back, white and trembling, and said, Master, just now when I was in the marketplace I was jostled by a woman in the crowd, and when I turned I saw it was Death that jostled me.
+“There was a merchant in Baghdad who sent his servant to market to buy provisions, and in a little while, the servant came back, white and trembling, and said, Master, just now, when I was in the marketplace, I was jostled by a woman in the crowd, and when I turned I saw it was Death that jostled me.
 She looked at me and made a threatening gesture, now, lend me your horse, and I will ride away from this city and avoid my fate.
 I will go to Samarra, and there, Death will not find me.
 The merchant lent him his horse, and the servant mounted it, and he dug his spurs in its flanks, and as fast as the horse could gallop, he went.